Home ยป Recipes ยป Course ยป Breakfast

 Line a bread loaf pan with parchment paper, leaving a few inches of overhang on two of the sides like handles.
 Set aside.

-In a medium size microwave safe bowl, combine the peanut butter, honey, and coconut oil.
-Heat till completely melted then add vanilla.
+In a large mixing bowl, combine the peanut butter, honey, and coconut oil.
+Heat till completely melted then add vanilla extract.

 a hand holding a healthy gluten free vegan protein bars over a plate if snack bars